Undergraduate programs in

 Drama faculty have outstanding credentials in performance, direction, and production.
 Students praise the nurturing and professional atmosphere of the department.

-Our graduates are working on Broadway, off-Broadway, in regional theaters, film and television.
-They include Oscar, Emmy and Tony Award-winning and nominated actors and artists.
+Our graduates are working on Broadway, off-Broadway, in regional theaters, in film, and on television.
+They include Oscar, Emmy, and Tony award-winning and nominated actors and artists.
 More on alumni outcomes

 Examples of where recent drama alumni are working:

 The Chain Theatre

 Lookingglass Theater Company

 Seattle Children’s Theatre

 Where our alumni are pursuing advanced studies: